 Melasma is typically kept to three common places on the face: the center, the cheekbones, and the jawbone.
 Signs and symptoms include brown to gray-brown patches found on the cheeks, forehead, nose, upper lip, and chin.
 While many people are concerned about their appearance with melasma, it does not cause any physical symptoms.

 People with darker skin such as those of Latin or Hispanic, North African, African-American, Indian, Asian, and Middle Eastern descent are more likely to develop melasma.
-Dr. Rendon can diagnose melasma by a visual examination of the skin.
-She will then use a tool called a Wood’s light to determine how deeply the condition penetrates the skin.
-She may also take a small skin biopsy to rule out any other conditions.
+Our doctors can diagnose melasma by a visual examination of the skin.
+We will then use a tool called a Wood’s light to determine how deeply the condition penetrates the skin.
+We may also take a small skin biopsy to rule out any other conditions.

 For some patients, the melasma will go away on its own once the trigger goes away, such as the birth of a baby or discontinuation of birth control pills.
 For others, melasma can persist for years.
 The Rendon Center offers several treatment options.

 - Hydroquinone – This skin lightening cream can sometimes be found over the counter, but it can also be prescribed in clinical strength.

 - Tretinoin and Corticosteroids – These two medications can often be prescribed in addition to the hydroquinone to further the lightening of the skin.
 They can often be found combined with the hydroquinone to form a special “triple cream” solution.

 - Additional Topical Medicines – Both azelaic acid and kojic acid can work to help lighten the skin and reduce the appearance of melasma.